miketeachestech/example-major-work-school-canteen-ordering-system/documentation/BUSINESS_RULES.md

 3. **Store Items**
    - Each item has a name, price, quantity, and is_vegetarian.
    - Quantity must be a non-negative integer.
-   - Items with zero quantity are visible to all users but cannot be purchased by students.
+   - Items with zero quantity are visible to staff but not students.
    - An order shall only contain one item up to any valid quantity.

 ## Staff Rules